Khoury-srg/Viper/Readme.md

 # Viper
 This is the root directory of a research project, Viper.
-[Viper: A Fast Snapshot Isolation Checker]() is a research paper studying checking snapshot isolation of black-box databases and has been conditionally accepted by The European Conference on Computer Systems (Eurosys 2023).
+[Viper: A Fast Snapshot Isolation Checker]() is a research paper studying checking snapshot isolation of black-box databases.
+It consists of two components:
+* [Viper](https://github.com/Khoury-srg/Viper): checks snapshot isolation of a set of transactions (called a _history_)
+* [Viper bench](https://github.com/Khoury-srg/ViperBench): database clients that interact with a black-box database and generate histories

+If you want to generate new histories, see [Viper bench](https://github.com/Khoury-srg/ViperBench).

 ## How to run?
 ### Using Docker (Recommended)